trentlarson/task-yaml/README.md

     - The higher the number, the higher should be the priority.
     - Lists often start without any organization, so this is optional.
 If missing, it has a priority just below the previous task.
 (The top task has top priority, which could be the length of the list or 99... it's currently unspecified.)
   - An estimate number comes next.
+    - This is typically a number of hours.
+      - The recommendation is to line these up by prefixing single-digit numbers with a "0" (if the range is 00-99).
+Sub-hour lengths are easy with decimals, so ".1" would be lowest visually appealing length; that's precisely 6 minutes... and if really care to distinguish between .1 and .3, more power to you.
-    - I recommend using a power of 2 for number of hours, ie. 0 = 1 hour and 1 = 2 hours and 2 = 4 hours; note that 9 is basically 3 full-time months, too large to get a good estimate and should be broken down before being worked on.
+    - Another decent approach is to use a power of 2 for number of hours, ie. 0 = 1 hour and 1 = 2 hours and 2 = 4 hours; note that 9 is basically 3 full-time months, too large to get a good estimate and should be broken down before being worked on.
 Smaller increments could be negative, ie. -1 = 30 mins and -2 = 15 minutes.
+But we recognize that most non-computer-scientists would find this hard to translate.
     - This, too, is optional, but if there is only one number then it is the estimate.
   - The description is all the rest of the line.
   - That's enough to get started (and it covers the majority of my use cases).
 How's that for a simple intro?